 Earning a graduate social work degree prepares students to become licensed social workers.
 Many master of social work curricula integrate licensure requirements, including exam preparation and supervised practice hours.
 Most states require practicum hours for licensure.
 The supervising licensed clinician must submit a reference form and the application for licensure to the state board office.
 Once licensed, Delaware social workers must renew their license by January 31 of each odd-numbered year.

 Professionals with higher levels of social work degrees typically have more employment opportunities and higher earning potential.
-While an associate degree or a bachelor of social work qualifies individuals for many positions in the field, jobs in clinical social work require a master's degree.
+While an associate degree or a bachelor's of social work qualifies individuals for many positions in the field, jobs in clinical social work require a master's degree.
 Most students complete associate degrees in about two years, and bachelor's degrees generally require two additional years.

 Graduate programs, such as a master's or doctorate, vary in length depending on coursework and degree requirements.
 Many students pursue online social work degrees because of the flexibility and because distance learning is an affordable path to earning a social work degree in Delaware.
 Below are common degrees for students planning to pursue careers in social work.